ANCIENT (BIBLICAL) TELLS & CITIES

 Huqoq or Hukkok (Hebrew: חוקוק) was an ancient Jewish village, located 12.5 km north of Tiberias.
 The area had been settled since ancient times and is mentioned in the book of Joshua.
 The ancient village displays fascinating archaeological finds like rock-cut tombs, a mausoleum, quarries, agricultural terraces and installations, a winepress and an olive press.
 Two large miqwa'ot (ritual baths) and the remains of an elaborate synagogue, dated to the 5th century can be found in Huqoq.
 The synagogue was decorated with an elaborate floor mosaic depicting the biblical Samson.
 Recently archaeological research by the Huqoq excavation project showed that on top of the 5th century Synagogue another public building was build during the 12th/13th century.
 According to Jodi Magness, the medieval building has benches commonly seen in synagogues lining the east, north and west walls suggesting it must be a synagogue.
 Perhaps it was this synagogue that was mentioned in the 14th century by traveller Isaac HaKohen Ben Moses also known as Ishtori Haparchi.

-Hukok is in Jewish, Christian, Druze and Muslim tradition the site that holds the tomb of the prophet Habakkuk and it has been a site of pilgrimage since the twelfth.
+Hukok is in Jewish, Christian, Druze and Muslim tradition the site that holds the tomb of the prophet Habakkuk and it has been a site of pilgrimage since the twelfth century.

 Ashkelon synagogue remnants.
 Photo: Yair Hahklai